 Stories, Context, and the Lived Experience of Black Entrepreneurs, Module II: Education, Social & Emotional Learning

 Students and teachers nationwide are returning to post-Covid classrooms with historically elevated levels of stress and anxiety.
 Addressing this modern crisis in mental health can be a challenge in under-invested communities with teachers who are often ill-prepared to address the social and emotional wellness of their students and themselves.
 The goals of this module are for students to apply pre-requisite knowledge and skills to understand the relationship between community and education investment and health outcomes for children and families.
 Students should also reflect upon their role as human-centered investors prepared to engage community based companies and entrepreneurs as an empathetic ally in this work.
-Click "Play" or the link below to access the full module.

 After completing this module students should be able to…